AY2223S2-CS2103T-T15-1/tp/docs/team/zeli0.md

 # Elijah's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: Reroll

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+Reroll is a **desktop app for managing tabletop RPG character, monster and item sheets, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Reroll can get your entity management tasks done faster than traditional GUI apps.

 Given below are my contributions to the project.